μSunfish Chess for the NumWorks

 Features

-- It contains a small opening book of 1452 plies based on the Balsa_270423.pgn openings file.
+- It includes a small opening book of 1,613 plies derived from the Balsa_270423.pgn and Unique v110225 openings files.

 - As a reply of non-common openings, it has 5 different answers to non-common starting positions using the 400 moves.pgn file from https://www.scacchi64.com/downloads.html